Skip to content

 • !config <operation> - Manage configuration

-Even in single-agent rooms, commands are always processed by the router.
+Even in single-responder rooms, commands are always processed by the router.

 Welcome Messages

-When the router joins a room with no messages (or only a previous welcome message), it automatically sends a welcome message listing:
+When the router joins a room after an invite, it sends a requester-scoped welcome message.

-• How to interact with agents (mentions, commands)
+• How to interact with agents and teams (mentions, commands)

 • Quick command reference